 Biomimetic Oxidation Catalysis

 The C-H bond is one of the most difficult to activate bonds in organic chemistry.
 The selective activation of inert C-H bonds are of strong interest for the preparation of basic and fine chemicals from natural oil, gas and coal resources and for the synthesis of complex agents, e. g. pharmaceutical products.
-Nature frequently uses metallo-enzymes for selective C-H activations.
+Nature frequently uses dinuclear metallo-enzymes for selective C-H activations.
 The metal ions (mainly Fe and Cu) in the active sites of these enzymes store the oxidation and / or oxygenation equivalents of dioxygen during catalytic cycles.
-Examples for copper containing enzymes are tyrosinase and particulate methane monooxygenase, while cytochrome P450 and soluble methane monooxygenase are examples for iron containing enzymes for C-H activation.
+Examples for copper containing enzymes are tyrosinase and particulate methane monooxygenase, while soluble methane monooxygenase (sMMO) is the most prominent example for an iron containing enzyme for C-H activation.
+However, there is a growing class of non-heme diiron enzymes (NHFe2), which enable a breadth of divergent reactivities in natural product biosynthesis that emanate from a similar diiron core.

 Related Publications